maplibre/maplibre-style-spec/README.md

 We aim to avoid breaking changes in the MapLibre style specification, because it makes life easier for our users.

-If you want to extend the MVT specification or the TileJSON specification, feel free to open a discussion here in this repository.
-These two specifications have not been forked so far, but this repo here can serve as a platform for discussion about how to move forward regarding MVT and TileJSON in MapLibre.

 ## npm package